-The hike between Dana and Feynan is best undertaken downhill, unless you are particularly fit.
-It descends (or ascends!) several hundred metres from the Jordanian plateau at the village of Dana, down to the Great Rift Valley at Feynan, which is close to sea-level.
-You can do this with or without a guide; the path is fairly obvious, but a guide adds more than just knowledge of the route: they are all local and can tell you about the wildlife and fauna of the wadi system, as well as helping you spot them.
-There are also the remains of ancient copper mines in the walls of the wadi that make for an interesting side-trip for the fit.
-The walk takes 5-7 hours and is a superb way to arrive at Feynan Eco-lodge.
+The hike between Dana and Feynan is best undertaken downhill unless you are particularly fit.
+It descends (or ascends!) several hundred metres from the Jordanian plateau at the village of Dana, down to the Great Rift Valley at Feynan, which is close to sea level.
+We recommend you do this with a guide; the path is fairly obvious, but a guide adds more than just knowledge of the route: they are all local and can tell you about the wildlife and fauna of the wadi system, as well as helping you spot them.
+The remains of ancient copper mines in the walls of the wadi make for an interesting side-trip for the fit.
+The walk takes 4-6 hours and is a superb way to arrive at Feynan Eco-lodge.